Vel-San/Getoffyourphone/README.md

 ### Contributions:
 -New Logo made by @twingenious
-- Spanish Translation by @Makm
+- Spanish Translation by @Makmm
 - Chinese translation by @Waining